fglock/Perlito/README-perlito5-Java.md

   - "my sub x {...}"

-  - lvalue $#a and other expressions
+  - lvalue $#a and other expressions: substr, ternary, chop, keys, pos

+  - CORE::GLOBAL namespace

+  - "local @_" doesn't work yet, because @_ is special

+  - "~~" operator not implemented; also "when" and "given" not implemented.

+  - incomplete implementations for sprintf(), pack(), unpack()

 Regex differences